Andrew Penn (cricketer)

 Andrew Jonathan Penn (born 27 July 1974) is a New Zealand cricketer who played five One Day Internationals for New Zealand between 1997 and 2001.
 He played first-class cricket for Central Districts and Wellington from 1995 to 2003.

 Penn made three overseas tours with New Zealand.
 This is the record for the most tours with a Test-playing team in a complete career without ever playing in a Test.
-Penn has also played for Wanganui in the Hawke Cup.
+Penn also played for Wanganui in the Hawke Cup.

 Penn works as a solicitor in property and commercial law.
 He is a principal at Whanganui law firm Treadwell Gordon.